dprzegal/Jenkins_JSON_info/README.md

+Program shows some info about the file: jenkins_data.json that is being put in the directory named json_file.
+In the same directory the file jenkins_data_output.json can be found if during the program running user will choose to save the sorted or changed data of the original file: jenkins_data.json.

-commands that can be used to test working of this project
+commands that can be used to test working on this project (used by me)

---- with alpine ---
+--- with alpine (Dockerfile_alpine)---

 #you can make image of alpine version with command:
 sudo docker build -f Dockerfile_alpine . -t jenkins_json_alpine:v1